 What if the fate of your favorite video game characters rested in your hands?
 Take control as they take the stage in The Video Games!
 Princess Zelda, Queen of the Console, is celebrating the 64th Annual Video Games and needs the audience's assistance (through social media) to ensure that this year's games are bigger, badder, and bloodier than last year's!
 It's a different show every night as iconic pixelated heroes and villains — such as Donkey Kong, Lara Croft, and the Master Chief — compete to win the coveted title of Player One.

-Conceived by Ben Budick, Steve Mackes and Dave Ogrin, WILD WOMEN OF PLANET WONGO is an outer space comedy about two astronauts who land on a planet of beautiful warrior women who have never seen men.
-The show is immersive, meaning there is no separation between audience and actors, and will be performed "party-style" in NYC starting in THE FALL 2016 where audience members can drink, dance, and be part of the show.
-Wongotinis will flow, songs will be sung and the Wongo Wuwow will commence.
+Wild Women of Planet Wongo is a wacky sci-fi musical comedy about two astronauts who land on a planet of beautiful warrior women who have never seen men.
+The show is immersive, meaning there is no separation between audience and actors.
+In this unique, interactive combination of comedy show and dance party, audience members are encouraged to move around the space, drink, dance, play games, and be part of the fun.
+Wongotinis will flow, songs will be sung, and the Wongo Wuwow will commence.